What is Cloud Computing – A guide for beginners

 • Global Scalability

-5. What are benefits of Cloud Computing?
+5. What are the benefits of Cloud Computing?

 • Pay for what you use – Pay only for those resources which you want to use.